-Duke’s Office of Durham and Regional Affairs seeks to apply knowledge in service of society as highlighted in Duke’s strategic plan, “Making a Difference.”
+Duke’s Office of Durham and Community Affairs seeks to apply knowledge in service of society as highlighted in Duke’s strategic plan, “Making a Difference.”
 By broadening the university’s role as a partner and advocate for economic and community development throughout the city, the office works to improve quality of life and to build strong Duke-Durham connections.
 Explore our stories, photos and archives to learn more about our work and our partners.

 For Deborah Smalls Fowler, the decision to become a hospice volunteer was a personal one.
 When both her mother and brother were diagnosed with pancreatic cancer 13 years apart, they Read More